nikolatulechki/semanticElections/analysis/queries.md

-## Place level aggregations for 2 parties
+## Place level aggregations for 2 parties TODO!

+"Swing places" where the voters in one place switch in bulk between two parties

 ```sparql
 BASE <https://elections.ontotext.com/resource/>